 Harper had some superb games and he had some clunkers.
 On August 3, 1917, against the Browns, he found the plate well enough but two wild throws to second base cost the Senators the game, his heaves giving St. Louis four of their runs in a 5-4 game.

 Harper became engaged to Bessie Bartlett in October 1917 and sold off his waste-paper business; she had not approved of her husband running a junk business.
 Back in 1913, with his first paychecks from the Senators, Harper had purchased a truck, and then built it into a thriving enterprise.
 He did turn a profit on the sale.14 On February 26, 1918, Harry and Bessie were wed.
 From June into July, he had a stretch where he won seven consecutive decisions, allowing only 11 runs over the seven games.
+The stretch included the best game of his career – a one-hitter on June 28, the only hit a seventh-inning solo home run by Boston’s Babe Ruth.
 By season’s end, however, he had the same 11 wins he had had in 1917, though this time with a 2.18 ERA.
 His 18-year-old brother enlisted in the Navy and an older brother was already in the Army but Harper himself was able to continue to pitch baseball.

 Washington Post sportswriter J.V.
 Fitz Gerald wrote in late March 1919 that Harper “has never looked better” and that he “appears to be a certainty to have the best year of his career.”15 Instead, he had the worst, losing 21 games – more than any other pitcher in the league.
 Walter Johnson was 20-14, but Harper was 6-21, with an ERA of 3.72.
 He walked 97 batters and struck out only 87.